digipen-wanic/WANIC-Teacher-Metroid/README.md

 ## Version Control Guidelines
 * Use [TortoiseGit](https://tortoisegit.org/), [GitHub Desktop](https://desktop.github.com/), or the git CLI to clone/push/pull from this repository.
 Do *not* use an SVN client!

 * When committing, provide a helpful message in the imperative form (i.e., when this commit is applied, X will happen), such as "Add script for enemy movemement" or "Update texture for Samus run animation" or "Fix animation controller glitch when jumping".
-Avoid commiting several unrelated things in a single commit.
+Avoid committing several unrelated things in a single commit.

 * When committing assets within the Unity project directory, make sure you commit the **.meta** files as well, as they contain information necessary for the project to work correctly.

-* Merging scenes/levels in Unity is a nightmare, so any testing should be done in your own personal test scene.
+* Merging changes to scenes/levels in Unity is reportedly a nightmare, so any testing or experimentation should be done in your own personal test scene.
 Name it "FirstNameTestScene" (Example: JeremyTestScene).
 The designated game design director (or someone they delegate) will handle the construction of the main game levels.

 ## Asset Folder Structure
 When adding assets to the Unity project, please adhere to the following folder structure: